-Is it important to know the breed of the cow?
+Is it important to know the breed of the wagyu cattle?
 Probably not, since most (almost 95%) top-end wagyu found in Japan is from the Japanese Black cow.

-But I want to really understand that Japanese ranchers really, really go the extra mile to raise the absolute best beef they possibly can.
+But I want to really understand that Japanese ranchers really, really go the extra mile to raise the absolute highest quality wagyu cattle they possibly can.
 This video does an excellent job showcasing this.